 The 2021 Amelia Earhart Fellowship application deadline is 15 November 2020.
 Hard copy and email applications will not be accepted.

-Amelia Earhart Fellowships are made possible by generous contributions to the Zonta International Foundation Amelia Earhart Fellowship Fund.
+Amelia Earhart Fellowships are made possible by generous contributions to the Zonta Foundation for Women Amelia Earhart Fellowship Fund.

 2020 Amelia Earhart Fellows | PDF

 2020 Amelia Earhart Fellows's Bios | PDF

 Katiyayni Balachandran, Canada

 Elizabeth Benitez, United States

 Laura Chaves, Colombia

 Ellen Czaplinski, United States